 And the flips with various directions are correspondingly adopted to generate $\{A'_1,A'_2,A'_3,A'_4\}$.
-In order to improve the difficulty of the task and prevent the model from over fitting, the lines for cutting are randomly localized rather than frozen in the middle of image.
+In order to improve the difficulty of the task and prevent the model from overfitting, the lines for cutting are randomly localized rather than frozen in the middle of the image.

-Since the paired data, i.e. ($f_i$,$x_i$) for De-Folding can be generated easily, the model is trained in an explicit way by maximizing cycle consistency.
+Since the paired data, i.e. ($f_i$,$x_i$) for De-Folding, can be generated easily, the model is trained explicitly by minimizing the generative losses.
 In particular, given $f_i$ as input, a feature extractor $D(\cdot)$ is adopted to embed $f_i$ into a latent representation $z_i$, while a generator $G(\cdot)$ is employed to reconstruct $z_i$ to $y_i$.
 By following such cycle pipeline $x_i \rightarrow f_i \rightarrow y_i$, $D(\cdot)$ and $G(\cdot)$ are trained end-to-end by the learning objective,

 where $\mathcal{T}(\cdot)$ is the image folding and $\mathcal{X}_t$ refers to the training set. $F(\cdot)$ is a discriminator, which has the same architecture with $D(\cdot)$ and is trained by maximizing $\mathcal{L}_g$. $\mathcal{L}_r$ leads $y_i$ to be similar with $x_i$ in a supervised mode, while $\mathcal{L}_g$ adopt the loss of WGAN \cite{arjovsky2017wasserstein} to ensure the realness of $y_i$ by following unsupervised setting.